vineet-tiwari-git/Java-Projects/RDBMS-Data-Fetcher/README.md

 Program needs settings.properties file to be available in the same directory where it is ran.
 This program can work in two modes.
 With params or no params.
 Mode is controlled  a property in setttings.properties.

-1. With Params: Use case would for example you need to pull all the user details based on the user ids and about 100K user ids are provided.
-Doing this manually would be a nightmare hence the script.
+1. With Params: Example use case would be one needs to pull all the user details based on the user ids and about 100K user ids are provided.
+Doing this manually would be a nightmare.
 In such a case a SQL can be developed to do it based on per user id or a bunch of user ids.
-Program takes SQL file as input and user id file as input from settings.properties file to the run the sql for each of the user ids and print the output.
+Program takes SQL file as input and user id file as input from settings.properties file to the run the sql for each of the user ids and print the output in UTF-8 encoding.

-2. No Params: This is when we need to lets say millions of records from database and DB client just dies while doing that.
+2. No Params: This is when we need to pull lets say millions of records from database and DB client just dies while doing that.

 **setting.properties file content**